Yin Yoga - Path to inner peace

 Is Yin Yoga strenuous?

-Although YinYoga can be seen and perceived as a kind of time-out from everyday stress, it is not a "relaxed" practice.
-As the asanas are held for several minutes, it can also be strenuous.
-You are trying to overcome physical and emotional blockages - and if these have been there for a long time, it's not that easy.
-Yoga teaches you in these moments that it is worth holding on, that stimuli can intensify if you hold on for longer and that you may have emotions waiting inside you that you are not even aware of.
-Mental tension is reflected in the hip and neck area in particular in the form of tension.
-If you release these, you can achieve a better emotional balance.
-Dealing with these emotions and holding the postures for a long time can be quite strenuous in combination, but perhaps in a different way than Vinyasa, for example, is strenuous.
+Although Yin yoga While it can be viewed and experienced as a kind of respite from everyday stress, it is not a "light-hearted" practice.
+Since the asanas are held for several minutes, it can also be strenuous.
+You are trying to overcome physical and emotional blockages – and if these have been present for a long time, this is not so easy.
+In these moments, yoga teaches you that endurance is worthwhile, that stimuli can intensify with longer holding, and that emotions may be lurking within you that you are not even aware of.
+Especially in the hip and neck area, psychological tensions are reflected in the form of tension.
+By releasing these, you can better achieve emotional balance.
+Dealing with these emotions and holding the poses for a long time can, in combination, be quite strenuous, but perhaps in a different way than, for example, Vinyasa is strenuous.

 Yin and Vinyasa - Differences

-Shakti yoga mat Angebot€89.99
+Shakti Yoga Mat Angebot€89.99

 Yin yoga: effects on the mind and body